-Every year, approximately 30 people die from carbon monoxide poisoning caused by gas appliances, but a quick gas service can protect you and your family.
+Every year, about 30 people die from carbon monoxide poisoning caused by gas appliances.
+A quick gas service can protect you and your family from this happening.

-If you don't allow an engineer access to your home to carry out the annual service, we'll have to start court action – this can lead to repossession of your home and you could be charged the court costs.
+If you don't allow an engineer access to your home to carry out the annual service, we'll have to start court action.
+This can lead to repossession of your home and you could be charged court costs.

-This needs to be done to prevent carbon monoxide poisoning.
-You cannot see it, taste it or even smell it, but carbon monoxide can kill without warning in just a matter of hours.
+We need to do a gas service to prevent carbon monoxide poisoning.
+You can't see, taste or even smell carbon monoxide, but it can kill without warning in just a matter of hours.

-The symptoms of this include tiredness, drowsiness, headaches, nausea, stomach pains and pains in the chest.
-These can easily be confused with the flu or tiredness.
+Symptoms of carbon monoxide poisoning include tiredness, drowsiness, headaches, nausea, stomach pains and chest pains.
+These can easily be confused with the flu or general tiredness.